Ossie Davis: 1990–2005: Later work and final roles

 In 1994, Davis played Judge Richard Farris in the Stephen King miniseries The Stand.
 From 1995 to 1996, he played Judge Harry Roosevelt in the CBS legal drama The Client (reprising his role from the 1994 film).
 Davis played Erasmus Jones in Promised Land from 1996 to 1998.
 The series was a spinoff from Touched by an Angel where he played multiple characters from 1996 to 2000.
 He played Mr. Evers in the HBO film Miss Evers' Boys (1997) starring Laurence Fishburne and Alfre Woodard.
 The film won the Primetime Emmy Award for Outstanding Television Movie.
 That same year he acted in the Showtime television film 12 Angry Men (1997) playing Juror #2.
 He acted in an ensemble cast acting alongside Courtney B. Vance, George C. Scott, James Gandolfini, Jack Lemmon, and Hume Cronyn.

 He voiced Anansi the spider on the PBS children's television series Sesame Street in its animation segments.
 He also narrated the HBO Storybook Musicals adaptation of The Red Shoes aired on February 7, 1990.
+In 1997 he was the narrator in Ken Burns' two-part documentary on Thomas Jefferson.
 In 2000, he voiced the role of Yar in Disney's live-action animated film Dinosaur.

 From 1999 to 2000, he played Mr. Parker in the NBC crime drama Third Watch.
-He also took roles in Deacons for Defense and JAG, both in 2003.
-Davis's last role was a several episode guest role on the Showtime drama series The L Word, as a father struggling with the acceptance of his daughter Bette (Jennifer Beals) parenting a child with her lesbian partner.
+He also took roles in the TV film Deacons for Defense (2003), and episodes of Cosby and JAG.
+Davis's last role was a several episode Emmy-nominated guest role on the Showtime drama series The L Word, as a father struggling with the acceptance of his daughter Bette (Jennifer Beals) parenting a child with her lesbian partner.
 In his final episodes, his character took ill and died.
 His wife Ruby Dee was present during the filming of his own death scene.
 That episode, which aired shortly after Davis's own death, aired with a dedication to the actor.
 After Davis's death, actor Dennis Haysbert portrayed him in the 2015 film Experimenter.